randix/Pinewood-Derby/README.md

 ### Introduction

-This app will set up the data and operate the running of a Pinewood Derby / Grand Prix electronic timer for a race.
+This app will set up the data and run the operation of a Pinewood Derby / Grand Prix electronic timer for a race.
 The software consists of the iOS App, available on the Apple AppStore, and a Python based timer interface.
 The Python software can be found in the application directory.

 The complete system consists of:

 - at lease one iPhone or iPad device (multiple devices may be used by observers),
+- a computer which can run Python (Windows, Linux, Mac, **Raspberry Pi**, etc.),
 - (currently) a **microwizard.com** Fast Track timer device with power supply,
-- a computer which can run Python (Windows, Linux, Mac, **Raspberry Pi**, etc.),
 - an RS232 serial to USB cable,
 - and a switch cable (RJ22 connectors) to the start switch.